dani0805/auprico/README.md

 the aim of this project is the creation of a modular and flexible platform for process automation.
 Auprico leverages Django for serverside computing, graphql as API and Angular as clientside technology.

-The project is divided into several subprojects, more will be added as we refactore and open source the functionalities.
+The project is divided into several subprojects, more will be added as we refactor and open source the functionalities.

 ## auprico-core